paruthepro/rpemotes/README.md

 # <div align="center">RPEmotes 🏋️</div>

-## This is the OFFICIAL repository of RPEmotes.
+## This is a RE-UPLOAD of the OFFICIAL repository of RPEmotes due to project abandonment.

 ### RPEmotes is under GNU GPL v3 licensing.